SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - Instructions say:
   - `sudo apt-get install python3` and `pip install amas`
   - `sudo` on Hydra is a red flag, you don't have sudo rights!
+  - `apt-get` assumes you are running the Ubuntu flavor of Linux, which Hydra is not!

 Our strategy: create a conda env with python3 and install amas into that env